Authorization in Laravel Gate and Police

 Here we can see 3 important elements:

-- The following element corresponds to the rule or rules that you want to impose, in the previous example we indicated that the post must belong to a user, but you can place more, such as asking for the role of the user.
+3. The next element corresponds to the rule or rules you want to impose.
+In the previous example, we indicated that the post must belong to a user, but you can add more, such as asking for the user's role.

-Another important point is the arguments, in order to use the authorization, the user must be authenticated and that is why the user argument is always present and is supplied internally by Laravel; the rest of the arguments are completely customizable and which ones you define depends on the rules you are going to establish.
+Another important point is the arguments.
+To be able to use authorization, the user must be authenticated, which is why the user argument is always present and is supplied internally by Laravel; the rest of the arguments are completely customizable, and the ones you define depend on the rules you are going to establish.

-In order to do some examples with the Gates, we're going to need to make some changes to the project, for example, add a user id column to the post table; to do this, we create a migration:
+To be able to do some examples with Gates, we will need to make some changes to the project, for example, adding a user ID column to the posts table; to do this, we create a migration:

 $ php artisan make:migration add_user_id_to_posts_table